 In 1987 Hall accepted a position at Chrysler Corporate Payroll and was elected chief steward of his unit in 1991.
 Seven years later, he was voted unit financial secretary and appointed civil rights chairperson for the local.
 In 2001 Hall was elected financial secretary for Local 889.
 Three years later, Hall was elected unit chair for the Chrysler Manufacturing Group Accounting (MGA).
 In 2002 he was elected as delegate to the UAW Constitutional Convention and also served on the credentials committee.

 He graduated from Mumford High School in Detroit, and attended Lawrence Technological University where he majored in accounting and finance.

 Hall and his wife, Joyce, reside in Southfield, Mich., and are the proud parents of three adult children, Alicia, Charles II and Jason.
 An avid bowler, Hall also enjoys golfing and reading.
-He is a member of the Michigan Democratic Party, the Coalition of Black Trade Unionists (CBTU), Showtime Incorporated (a group that mentors youth-league bowlers), a recipient of the prestigious Nelson Jack Edwards award, and a lifelong member of the NAACP.
-He is a member of Christian Tabernacle Church.
+He sits on the board of the Economic Alliance of Michigan.
+His memberships include the Michigan Democratic Party, the Coalition of Black Trade Unionists, Care House and, he is a lifelong member of the NAACP.